splunk/public-o11y-docs/admin/notif-services/opsgenie.rst

 * :ref:`opsgenie1`

    You must be an Opsgenie account owner or administrator to perform this task.
-Opsg

 * :ref:`opsgenie2`